-When Minnie Vans were first announced, they were available at just a few Disney World deluxe hotels.
-Their expansion is now complete as of summer 2018; Minnie Vans are now available anywhere and everywhere on Walt Disney World property.
-They can go to and from Disney Springs, all four theme parks, the water parks, and every Disney resort from value to moderate to deluxe.
+When Minnie Vans were first announced in 2018, they were available at just a few Disney World deluxe hotels.
+In 2022, however, they have expanded to pretty much all locations anywhere and everywhere on Walt Disney World property.
+They can go to and from Disney Springs, all four theme parks, the water parks, and every Disney resort hotel from value to moderate to deluxe.

-Several outlets have also reported that the vans go to the Swan and Dolphin hotels as well as the Four Seasons Orlando.
-The Lyft app shows Minnie Vans as available from these locations.
-Although I have no personal experience, I also was able to spot Minnie Vans available in the Lyft app for pickups at Shades of Green.
-So even if you aren’t staying in an official Disney resort, double check with your hotel’s concierge or on the app because Minnie Vans may still be available to you too!
+While there were some pre-closure 2020 reports of Minnie Vans driving to a few select partner hotels (like the Swan and Dolphin or Four Seasons Orlando), that appears to no longer be the case.
+The Lyft app no longer shows Minnie Vans as available from these locations.
+This may change again in the future, so even if you aren’t staying in an official Disney resort, double check with your hotel’s concierge or on the app because Minnie Vans may become available to you too!

 How much do Minnie Vans cost?

-When I visited earlier this summer, Minnie Vans charged a flat fee of $25 regardless of distance and number of passengers.
+When I first used Minnie Vans, they charged a flat fee of $25 regardless of distance and number of passengers.